Maginnis & Walsh

-Maginnis & Walsh was an architecture firm started by Charles Donagh Maginnis and Timothy Walsh in 1905.
-It was known for its innovative design of churches in Boston in the first half of the twentieth century.
+Maginnis & Walsh was a Boston-based architecture firm started by Charles Donagh Maginnis and Timothy Francis Walsh in 1905.
+It was known for its innovative design of churches in Boston in the first half of the 20th century.

 Partners

 Maginnis was born January 7, 1867, in Derry, Ireland.
 He emigrated to Boston at age 18 and got his first job apprenticing for architect Edmund M. Wheelwright as a draftsman.
 Influenced by the work of modern architect Ralph Adams Cram, Maginnis became a distinguished Gothic architect and an articulate writer and orator on the role of architecture in society.
-In 1948 Maginnis received the AIA Gold Medal for "outstanding service to American architecture," the highest award in the profession.
-He died in 1955 at the age of eighty-eight in Brookline, Massachusetts.
+In 1948, Maginnis received the AIA Gold Medal for "outstanding service to American architecture," the highest award in the profession.
+He died in 1955 at the age of 88 in Brookline, Massachusetts.

 Timothy Francis Walsh was born in 1868 in Cambridge, Massachusetts.
 He attended The English High School in Boston, and worked as a draftsman for Peabody and Stearns from 1887 to 1893, when he left to study in Europe.
 Walsh returned to Boston in 1895 and went into business as Walsh & Kearns.
 He worked as a solo practitioner in 1896 and 1897, and 1898 went into partnership with Charles Donagh Maginnis and Matthew Sullivan.
-He died on July 7, 1934, at the age of sixty-six in North Scituate.
+He died on July 7, 1934, at the age of 66 in North Scituate, Massachusetts.

 Matthew Sullivan was born in Boston and trained in the office of Edmund M. Wheelwright, Boston City Architect (1891-1894).
 Sullivan succeeded Wheelwright as City Architect and served in that position from 1895 to 1901, when he became a junior partner in the firm of Maginnis, Walsh and Sullivan, which was widely known for its ecclesiastical work.
 He withdrew from that partnership to carry on work independently in 1906.

 Between the firm's founding in 1898 and the death of Timothy Walsh in 1934, the firm is credited with over 115 ecclesiastical works.
 The Maginnis and Walsh collection at the Boston Public Library contains work of the architectural firm from 1913 to 1952.

-Eugene F. Kennedy Jr. was born in Brooklyn, New York January 31, 1904, to Eugene F. Kennedy Sr. and Anna T. Lee.
+Eugene F. Kennedy Jr. was born in Brooklyn, New York City, on January 31, 1904, to Eugene F. Kennedy Sr. and Anna T. Lee.
 The family had moved to the Boston area by 1910.
 In 1924, he was awarded the Rotch Traveling Scholarship, established by architect Arthur Rotch to provide an American student of architecture a minimum of eight months study and travel abroad.
 Kennedy joined M&W in 1926, and married Carol Gertrude Fox (1903-1975) in 1928.
 He became a senior partner in the firm in 1941, which became known as Maginnis and Walsh and Kennedy.
 Kennedy died November 7, 1986, in Jamaica Plain, Boston.